 - Create your “Success Habits” – what are the things you must do to achieve your goal.

 - Write your “Success Habits” in a column sounds of the spreadsheet.

 - If you do the “Success Habit” give yourself a 1.
 If you fail to do it, give yourself a 0.

 Your goal is simple – do your “Success Habits” every day until what you want, is who you are.

 Still interested?
 Check out this post on the Matrix Method.
-You will find out very quickly which habits are empowering and which ones are holding you back.
-It also gives you a 20,000 ft view of your life so you can make higher level decisions.
+You will find out very quickly which personality traits are empowering and which ones are holding you back.
+It also gives you a 20,000 ft view of your life so you can make higher-level decisions.
 This strategy provides instant feedback that makes the intangible, now tangible.